-What we've learned here, is the science behind retention involves increasing autonomy over one's work.
+What we've learned here is that the science behind retention involves increasing autonomy over one's work.
 That makes sense; very few of us actively want to be micromanaged.
 On a team, this is a bit more nuanced.
 You should give the overall team autonomy over what they're doing, how they will communicate, how often they will check-in, etc. Each team member can have autonomy over their section of work, but you need to ensure that team members are not working in individual silos.
 They need to be consistently checking in with one another on the team's shared goals and objectives.

-2. Answer team-building questions: Team-building questions can cover information about yourself, which helps to humanize you to one another.
+Team-building questions can cover information about yourself, which helps to humanize you to one another.
 For example, “What was your favorite class in high school?”
 Team questions can also focus on how you work together, which helps start conversations about how you work.
 For example, “How do you prefer to communicate?”
 Answering a question takes just a few minutes and can even be done asynchronously.

-4. Create opportunities for social interaction: When a team is all too focused on work and nothing else it can get tedious.
+When a team is all too focused on work and nothing else it can get tedious.
 Work is often political and fraught depending on the different stakeholders involved.
 We want to believe work is pure passion, but that’s unfortunately not always the case.

 If you only know someone in the context of KPIs and deadlines, you don't really know that person.
 The best teams and team managers create opportunities to connect outside of work.
 This can be a run to get a smoothie, a happy hour, a dinner, or a company-sponsored team-building activity.
-But whatever you do you need to let your team members see each other for the whole persons they are and not just the “customer success manager” or “DevOps Level 1” they may be when in the office.
+But whatever you do you need to let your team members see each other for the whole people they are and not just the “customer success manager” or “DevOps Level 1” they may be when in the office.